Supply Chain Management ,BS

 Readmission requirements: Students must meet first-year admission requirements by way of high school GPA, test score or class rank and must have a transfer GPA of 3.00 (if applicable) and a cumulative ASU GPA of 3.00.

 Students should visit the W. P. Carey School of Business website to determine if they meet change of major requirements.
-Students ready to change their major should submit their request through the Advising SOS platform.
+Students ready to change their major should submit their request through the advising website.

 Students should visit the Change of Major form for information about how to change a major to this program.